 The above is just a broad list of the major conditions.
 Sitting behind most of these conditions are sub-conditions that will need to be worked through before the options are finally granted.

-The maximum EMI options that an employee can hold amount to £250,000 in any 3-year period.
+The maximum EMI options that an employee can hold amount to £250,000 in any three-year period.

-The options must be capable of exercise within 10 years of grant.
+The options must be capable of exercise within ten years of grant.

 The option must be over ordinary fully paid-up shares, although they can be different class of share i.e. non-voting or growth shares.
-It cannot be over redeemable or preference shares.
+Redeemable or preference shares cannot be used.

 Spring Limited grants options to Mr Lamb over 1000 shares with an exercise price of £1 per share.
-The unrestricted market value of the shares on grant of the option was £1.
-Mr Lamb holds the ooption for more than 24 months before exercise.
+The actual market value of the shares on grant of the option was £1.
+Mr Lamb holds the option for more than 24 months before exercise.
 The shares are sold for £50 per share.
-Mr Lamb has no other capital gains.
+Mr Lamb has no other capital gains

 There are other types of share option scheme that could be used such as: CSOPs, SAYE schemes, growth share schemes and non-tax advantaged (unapproved) options, but for many companies, unless they fail to meet the criteria, the EMI share option route provides the best all-round solution.

 If you would like to discuss any of the issues raised in this article, or would like to learn more about share options, share schemes or employee incentives generally then please contact Anthony Reeves or Cathy Bryant.